 Waverly Hall in Harris County, Georgia — The American South (South Atlantic)

 Location.
-Touch for map.
-Marker is at or near this postal address: 6858 Highway 208, Waverly Hall GA 31831, United States of America.
+Marker has been reported missing.
+It was located near 32° 41.351′ N, 84° Touch for map.
+Marker was in this post office area: Waverly Hall GA 31831, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this location, measured as the crow flies.
 Lucy Laney Elementary School (approx. one mile away); The Wire Road (approx. 5.6 miles away); Kingsboro & Cataula (approx. 8.2 miles away); Valley of Hope (approx. 9.1 miles away); Pine Mountain Valley Resettlement Project (approx. 9.2 miles away); Hamilton Female College (approx. 9.2 miles away); Richard Christmas (approx. 9.3 miles away); B. F. White (approx. 9˝ miles away).

 More about this marker.
 The marker was observed standing in 2003.
 Text for the missing marker was taken from “Georgia Historical Markers” (Bay Tree Grove, Second Edition 1978) compiled by Carroll P. Scruggs from the records of the Georgia Historical Commission.

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on December 26, 2011, by David Seibert of Sandy Springs, Georgia.
 This page has been viewed 906 times since then and 70 times this year.
 Photos: 1, 2. submitted on December 26, 2011, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.